 Why do we need to get the weight of steel?

-In the construction industry, steel is commonly priced per unit weight, similar to other raw materials like gravel, sand, and concrete.
-Since steel is available in various types, shapes, and sizes, pricing steel per unit weight means a much more consistent pricing across the market.
+In the construction industry, we commonly price steel per unit weight, similar to other raw materials like gravel, sand, and concrete.
+Since steel is available in various types, shapes, and sizes, pricing steel per unit weight would mean much more consistent pricing across the market.
 This way of pricing is why it is essential to know the weight of steel in general.

 Determining the weight of steel only takes a few steps to accomplish.
 First, we need to know the density of the steel alloy we are using.
-In our steel weight calculator, you will find the density values for the most common steel alloys in the Steel type part of our calculator.
+In our steel weight calculator, you will find the density values for each of the most common steel alloys listed in our calculator's Steel type part.
 You can also see them listed here in the table below:

 After determining the density of the steel alloy, the next step is to obtain the total volume of our steel material.
 Getting the volume of our steel material depends on its shape and dimensions.
 By applying the necessary formulas, we can obtain the volume for rods, bars, plates, tubes, and even other complicated shapes.
-You can check the how to calculate volume? section of our volume calculator for the different volume formulas for most shapes that our steel weight calculator does not cover.
+You can check our volume calculator for the different volume formulas for most shapes that our steel weight calculator does not cover.
 After obtaining the volume of steel material, we are now ready to use the formula below:

-When using this formula, always make sure to multiply values with the same units of measurements.
-The resulting unit of measurement for volume must match the volume part in the density unit.
-If you need help converting the units of area or volume, you can check our area converter or our volume converter, respectively, especially if you have multiple values to convert.
+When using this formula, always make sure to multiply values with the same units of measurement.
+The resulting unit of measure of the volume must match the volume part in the density unit.

 If you have multiple steel pieces, you can input the number of steel pieces into our steel weight calculator to get the overall steel weight.
 As an exercise in finding the weight of steel, let us look at an example in this text's next section.

 For our example, let us consider calculating the weight of some square bars needed for a set of balusters.
 Let's say we need to cut

 square bars where the sides are